-During the holiday season, it's wonderful to have the chance to photograph the family and friends you hold dear.
-For many of us, this includes our beloved pets.
+During the holidays, people love to photograph all of the family and friends they hold dear.
+For many people, this includes their beloved pets.
 Taking pet photos can be a struggle – they can move around even more than children, but without the ability to understand when you say, “Just one picture – say cheese!”
 Here are some tips to make your pet photography easier:

 For many animals, especially those who you may have recently brought into your family, a camera and the sound of a clicking shutter is a new experience – and may be a little scary.
-Just think of a child getting their first photo taken with Santa at the mall!
+(Think of a child getting their first photo taken on Santa’s lap at the mall!)
 If you can, let them see or smell your camera before taking photos for the first time.
 Even if you’re taking casual photos at a family gathering, and not specifically dedicating time to capturing memories of your pet, it will make “camera time” a more positive experience.

 If you’re photographing a dog, they move around – a lot!
 Be cognizant of your shutter speed.
 A higher shutter speed will give you less motion blur, but a lower shutter speed will capture movement – like a quickly moving tail.

-Focus is very important when photographing dogs and cats.
-Due to their facial structures, their eyes and nose are not always going to be in focus at the same time.
+Focus is very important when photographing dogs and cats, because their eyes and nose are not always going to be in focus at the same time.
 You should make their eyes your focus point, especially when you are shooting with a prime lens.
 Capturing the clarity of their eyes will create a portrait you can connect to, while focusing in on their nose can create a more artistic effect.

 As with any portrait, prime lenses are a great option for keeping the focus on your subject.
-I find 25mm or 45mm to be an ideal focal length for photographing pets.
-Depending on the size of your shooting space, a longer, fixed focal length may not allow you to get the type of shot you are looking for.
+I find 25mm-45mm to be an ideal focal length for photographing pets.
+Depending on the size of your shooting space, a longer focal length may not allow you to get the type of shot you are looking for.

 If you’re hesitant about getting the settings just right for a fidgety subject, or are having someone else take the photo of you and your pet, you can set your camera to iAuto.
-If you’re more comfortable, try shooting in Aperture Priority or Manual to have more control over your shot.
+If you’re more comfortable, try shooting in P or M to have more control over your shot.